Hong Kong Library Association: History

-The Hong Kong Library Association was founded on 11 September 1958, when it was founded at the Fung Ping Shan Library of the University of Hong Kong by Dorothea Scott, who was then serving as the university librarian.
+The Hong Kong Library Association was founded on 11 September 1958, at the Fung Ping Shan Library of the University of Hong Kong by Dorothea Scott, who was then serving as the university librarian.
 The founding of HKLA responded directly to the growing post-war demand for organized library services and the need to establish a formal platform for professional collaboration among librarians in Hong Kong.
-Over the decades, HKLA has marked several significant milestones that reflect its ongoing commitment to the profession and the community it serves.

-In 1963, HKLA launched its flagship publication, the Hong Kong Library Association Journal, establishing a vital forum for scholarly discussion and professional discourse within the local library sector.
-This journal has continued uninterrupted since its inception, serving as a key resource for practitioners and researchers alike.
+In 1963, HKLA launched its flagship publication, the Hong Kong Library Association Journal.

-HKLA has dedicated for providing professional development opportunities to librarians and information professionals.
-As early as September 1964, HKLA participated in organizing a librarianship certificate course.
+HKLA has provided professional development opportunities to librarians and information professionals.
+In September 1964, HKLA participated in organizing a librarianship certificate course.
 Throughout the 1980s and 1990s, HKLA expanded its educational reach by partnering with Australian universities to offer joint diploma programs starting in 1987.
 These programs greatly enhanced local access to accredited library education.
-The publication of the Hong Kong Library Association Yearbook in 1997 further cemented HKLA's role as a central knowledge hub for library statistics, developments, and member activities.

 In 2005, the association launched the online Hong Kong Libraries Gateway, a directory of libraries in the region.

 More recently, HKLA has embraced digital transformation.
 In 2011, it digitized an extensive archive of over 40,000 historical photographs related to Hong Kong's library history and commenced the digitization of past journal issues to widen accessibility for members and researchers.
 In 2020, reflecting ongoing modernization efforts, HKLA introduced electronic membership cards to streamline member services and engagement.

-Noteworthy leaders have shaped the association's trajectory, including Dr. Kan Lai-Bing, who served as the Chairman (1961-62, 1970, 1976 and 1982), Mr. H. A. Rydings (1963-66, 1968 and 1972) and Mr. M. Quinn (1974 and 1983-84).
-Throughout its history, HKLA has cultivated collaborative partnerships with key stakeholders such as the Hong Kong Public Libraries system and international bodies like the International Federation of Library Associations (IFLA), reinforcing its influence locally and globally.
+Noteworthy leaders of the HKLA include Dr. Kan Lai-Bing, who served as the Chairman (1961-62, 1970, 1976 and 1982), Mr. H. A. Rydings (1963-66, 1968 and 1972) and Mr. M. Quinn (1974 and 1983-84).
+HKLA has partnered with the Hong Kong Public Libraries system and the International Federation of Library Associations (IFLA).

-Council committees

-As of 2025, the current HKLA Council Committee includes 14 members, namely President, Vice President, Honorary Secretary, Honorary Treasurer, Membership Secretary, Minutes Secretary, Education and Training Officer, Information Technology Officer, Social Media Officer, Programme Officer, Academic Libraries Liaison Officer, Public Libraries Liaison Officer, School Libraries Liaison Officer and Special Libraries Liaison Officer.

-Since 2025, two new Committees, Professional Development Committee and Historical Research & Wikipedia Initiative Committee, have also been established for organizing more professional development activities and creating a relevant Wiki entry respectively.

 Membership

-Membership categories have been established and tailored to different career stages and institutional affiliations:
+The Hong Kong Library Association offers several different categories of membership, with different privileges and benefits: